On this page:

 In accordance with the section 48I of the Water Act 1989, environmental entitlements may specify a range of conditions and obligations.

-• Obligations to metre, maintain accounts and report
+• Obligations to meter, maintain accounts and report.

 Accessing environmental entitlement information